EARLY UNDERWATER TECH

 Beginnings On A Shoestring Budget)

-organized a small backyard facility where we experimented with underwater
+a small backyard facility where we experimented with underwater technologies

-technologies like improved snorkels, homemade rebreathers, air-supplied helmet
+like improved snorkels, homemade rebreathers, air-supplied helmet diving rigs,

-diving rigs, wetsubs, ambient pressure subs, and Air Independent Propulsion
+wetsubs, ambient pressure subs, and Air Independent Propulsion systems for

-primitive as these experimental devices were, they all worked and/or provided
+these experimental devices were, they all worked and/or provided experience

 Depending on when you want to start counting, our experimentation got serious in the backyard of this little house in Benicia, California, a couple blocks from the Carquinez Straits.
 Nowadays, some people like to fantasize about where the fictional Vulcania might have been, or where the NAUTILUS might have been built.
 In reality, it was right here.
 J